gravitational/gravity/docs/7.x/config.md

 `role`                    | User role (Enterprise only) `user`                    | Cluster user
-`token`                   | User tokens such as API keys `logforwarder`            | Forwarding logs to a remote rsyslog server!
-`trusted_cluster`         | Managing access to remote Gravity Hubs (Enterprise Only) `endpoints`               | Gravity Hub endpoints for user and Cluster traffic (Enterprise Only) `cluster_auth_preference` | Cluster authentication settings such as second-factor
+`token`                   | User tokens such as API keys `logforwarder`            | Forwarding logs to a remote rsyslog server `trusted_cluster`         | Managing access to remote Gravity Hubs (Enterprise Only) `endpoints`               | Gravity Hub endpoints for user and Cluster traffic (Enterprise Only) `cluster_auth_preference` | Cluster authentication settings such as second-factor